15 Great Grad Programs That Offer Free Tuition

 Princeton University, a private Ivy League institution, offers world-class education in its graduate programs, too.
 But the tuition and fees are prohibitive for many interested individuals, especially low-income families.

-Graduate tuition and fees is $62,400 for the 2024-2025 academic year.
+Graduate tuition and fees are $62,400 for the 2024-2025 academic year.
 All graduate students must pay the $3,510 per year Student Health Plan Fee, too.
-Total cost of attendance, which includes direct and indirect costs, can be as high as $103,260 every year.
+The total cost of attendance, which includes direct and indirect costs, can be as high as $103,260 every year.

 Fortunately, Princeton offers a generous financial aid program that enables students to afford its education.
 For one thing, PhD students can apply for a guaranteed full first-year fellowship that covers: